Data reconciliation in finance: why numbers differ

 The conversation shifts from data to politics.
 And the cost of reconciliation shows up every time another discrepancy appears.

-Why This Matters for AI and Automation
+Why this matters for AI and automation

 If humans argue, agents fail.

-When you start asking “can you audit AI outputs?” or explore explainable AI for finance, you quickly hit the same core issue:
+When you start asking "can you audit AI outputs?" or explore explainable AI for finance, you quickly hit the same core issue: AI provenance.
+Every output needs a trace back to source inputs, timing, and methodology.

 If the system can't explain a delta between two outputs, it isn't safe to automate.